 Software and website development costs developed or obtained for internal use are accounted for in accordance with ASC 350-Internal Use Software and ASC 350-Website Development Costs.
 The subtopics require the capitalization of certain costs incurred in developing or obtaining software for internal use.
-Software costs related primarily to the Company's inventory management systems, digital products, digital network distribution system (DCS) and website development costs, which are included in equipment, and are depreciated over three to five years.
-As of December 27, 2018 and December 28, 2017, the Company had a net book value of \$17.4 million and \$16.5 million, respectively, of capitalized software and website development costs.
-Depreciation expense related to software and website development was approximately \$6.7 million, \$6.0 million and \$3.9 million for the years ended December 27, 2018, December 28, 2017 and December 29, 2016, respectively.
-For the years ended December 27, 2018, December 28, 2017 and December 29, 2016, the Company recorded \$1.7 million, \$3.6 million and \$3.4 million in research and development expense, respectively.
+Software costs related primarily to the Company's inventory management systems, digital products, digital network distribution system (DCS), enterprise resource planning system and website development costs, which are included in equipment, and are depreciated over three to five years.
+As of December 26, 2019 and December 27, 2018, the Company had a net book value of \$14.1 million and \$17.4 million, respectively, of capitalized software and website development costs.
+Depreciation expense related to software and website development was approximately \$8.4 million, \$6.7 million and \$6.0 million for the years ended December 26, 2019, December 27, 2018 and December 28, 2017, respectively.
+The subtopics also require the capitalization of certain implementation costs related to qualifying Cloud Computing Arrangements ("CCAs") upon adoption of ASU 2018-15-Intangibles - Goodwill and Other - Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract as of September 28, 2018.
+As of December 26, 2019 and December 27, 2018 the Company had a gross and net book value of \$0.6 million and \$0.0 million of capitalized implementation costs for CCAs. respectively.
+These costs primarily relate to the Company's expected new hosted planning, proposal and inventory tracking system.
+These costs will be amortized to "Administrative and other costs" within the audited Consolidated Statements of Income over the life of the hosting arrangement beginning at implementation.
+For the years ended December 26, 2019.
+December 27, 2018 and December 28, 2017, the Company recorded \$3.6 million, \$1.7 million and \$3.6 million in research and development expense, respectively.

 The Company assesses impairment of long-lived assets pursuant with ASC 360 - Property, Plant and Equipment.
 This includes determining if certain triggering events have occurred that could affect the value of an asset.
-The Company recorded losses of \$0.5 million, \$0.1 million and \$0.2 million related to the write-off of property, plant and equipment during the years ended December 27, 2018, December 28, 2017 and December 29, 2016, respectively.
-These balances have been included within depreciation expense within the respective audited Consolidated Statements of Income given the immaterial nature of the balances.
+The Company recorded losses of \$0.2 million, \$0.5 million and \$0.1 million related to the write-off of property, plant and equipment during the years ended December 26, 2019, December 27, 2018 and December 28, 2017, respectively.
+These balances have been included within "Depreciation expense" within the respective audited Consolidated Statements of Income given the immaterial nature of the balances.